pantheon-systems/documentation/source/content/guides/terminus/06-plugins.md

 anchorid: plugins
 ---

-This section provides information on how to download plugins with Terminus, and how to add new commands through third-party plugins.
+This section provides information on how to install plugins with Terminus, and how to add new commands through third-party plugins.

 ## Install Plugins

-The plugin installation process differs depending on your Terminus version.
+The plugin installation process differs depending on your setup.
 Please refer to the appropriate section below.

-### Terminus 3

 Terminus 3 ships with a plugin manager.
 You can use a Terminus command like the example below to install a plugin: